 Overview of Virginia Spousal Support

-Virginia child custody laws require that child custody issues must be decided when a Yorktown court grants a divorce.
+Virginia child custody laws require that child custody issues must be decided when a court grants a divorce where custody is at issue.
 Child custody attorneys usually attempt to avoid the uncertainty of leaving the decision to a judge by negotiating a child custody agreement.
-A child support attorney may rely upon an agreement between the parties, but as with cases under Virginia child custody laws, the ultimate decision may be left up to a judge after a hearing in a Yorktown court.
+A child support attorney may rely upon an agreement between the parties, but as with cases under Virginia child custody laws, the ultimate decision may be left up to a judge after a hearing in a family court.

 Child support and custody attorneys know that divorce and child custody disputes cannot be finalized until settlement of all child support, custody and visitation issues.
 In contrast, alimony is not a certainty.